ldtteam/minecolonies/ABOUT.md

-# About Minecolonies
+# About MineColonies
-Minecolonies is an interactive Town building mod that allows you to create your own thriving Town within Minecraft.
-It depicts real-life scenarios by providing you with different craftable options to build your own Town  and enhance your gaming experience.
-Featuring many NPC workers such as: Builders, Crafters, Farmers, Fishermen, Guards, Barracks, Miners, Smeltery, Baker, Cook/Restuarant, Deliveryman, Animal Herders and many more planned for development.
-As well as a specialized buildings such as: Warehouse, Citizen Huts and a Townhall.
-Minecolonies gives you the ability to create a colony as rich and unique as every player.
+MineColonies is an interactive building mod that allows you to create your own thriving town within Minecraft.
+It lets your leadership skills soar by providing you with everything you need to build your kingdom.
+MineColonies gives you the flexibility to create a colony as unique as every player.
+With so many options, you�ll create a different colony every time, adapt it to any biome, build inside a mountain, on top of one, under the ocean, or in the sky.

+The limit is your imagination!

+MineColonies features NPC workers such as Builders, Farmers, Fishers, Foresters, Guards, Miners, Smelters, Bakers, Cooks, Couriers, five types of animal herders, Composters, and many more, with even more being developed and added as the mod grows.

+It also includes specialized buildings such as the Warehouse, House, Town Hall, Barracks, Library, University, and even the School.

 ### Governance
-You have full control of how to build your Town.
-You determine how many workers you want or need, what type of workers, where they will live, and hire or fire as you see fit.
-Creating a Town at your own pace.
-It is your Town to design and develop, you are the designer, administrator and boss.
+You have full control of how to build your town.
+You determine how many workers you want or need, what type of workers, where they will live, and hire or fire as you see fit, creating a colony at your own pace.
+It is your village to design and develop; you are the designer, administrator, and boss.

-### Security and Replenishment
+### Security
-Your Town deserves the best security you can have.
-Strategically add Guard Towers or Tower Barracks to protect your Town from hostile mobs and barbarians that will attack in random nights.
-Give them the best weapons and armour your Town has to offer.
-They need to be fed well to work and protect it better.
-Keep a busy farmer to supply the baker and the cook at the restaurant, so no one goes hungry.
+Your colony deserves the best security you can have.
+Strategically add Guard Towers or Barracks Towers so Guards will protect your city from hostile mobs and new types of raiders that will attack on random nights.

+### Replenishment
+Your citizens need to be fed well.
+Keep a Farmer or an animal herder to supply the Baker and the Cook so no one goes hungry.
+Make sure to hire Couriers to take food (and other materials) from place to place.

-### Have fun, Play with Friends
+### Have Fun, Play with Friends
-Minecolonies has a very powerful multi-player system and an awesome tool for learning about Town planning, building and especially management.
-The permission system allows for collaborative team play in multi-player where you can assign different roles in a Town such as; Officer, Friend Neutral or even Hostile!
-Also have individual competing colonies at the same time, all with a strong protection system for server management and Anti-Griefing.
+MineColonies has a very powerful multiplayer system.
+The permission system allows for collaborative team play in multiplayer where you can assign different roles in a colony such as Officer, Friend, Neutral, and Hostile!
+You can also have competing colonies at the same time, all with a strong protection system for server management and anti-griefing.
 Fun for all!
 ___
-##### Minecolonies is a free and open source mod developed by LDT (Let's Dev Together), a non-profit community.
-The source code is on [GitHub.](https://github.com/ldtteam/minecolonies) Our developers are a hardworking well integrated coding team, continuously working to add more content to our mod and make the Minecolonies experience even greater!
-Contribute to our Project.
-Found any bug?
-Report an [issue](https://github.com/ldtteam/minecolonies/issues/new) so as to help us ensure you have the best gaming experience.
-For more information and enquiries, contact us on [Discord.](https://discord.gg/YEas2Yv)
+MineColonies is a free and open source mod developed by Let's Dev Together (LDT), a non-profit community.
+The source code is available on [GitHub](https://github.com/ldtteam/minecolonies).
+Our developers are a hard-working, well-integrated coding team, continuously adding more content to make the MineColonies experience even greater.
+However, we are always looking for more people to contribute to the mod, whether as a coder, builder, artist, voice actor, wiki editor, tester, or simply supporting us on [Patreon](https://https://www.patreon.com/minecolonies)!

+Found a bug?
+Report it as an [issue](https://https://github.com/ldtteam/minecolonies/issues/new/choose) to help us give you the best gaming experience.
+If you have any questions or just want to join the conversation, check us out on [Discord](https://discord.minecolonies.com)!
 ___

 ## Our Team

 ### Project Leads
 * Raycoms – Programming and Management
-* Kostronor – Programming and Management
+* Kostronor – Programming and Management (inactive)
+* Someaddons - Programming and Management
 * Asherslab – Programming and Management
 * OrionOnline - Programming and Management, Build System Engineer
-* Pmardle – Project Management and Ideas (inactive)
+* Pmardle – Founder, Project Management (inactive)
 * Flaminyogurt – Programming and Management (inactive)

 ### Programming
-* Xavier
+* Xavier (inactive)
+* Nightenom
+* Mekle
+* Minecraftschurli
+* Gattsuru
+* PowerSchill
+* ToMe
+* JiaYow
+* ShadowProtocol
+* Ravenbuilder934 (minor)

 ### Visuals
-* Khranos – Animated/Static Modelling and Texturing
+* Khranos – Animated/Static Modeling and Texturing
 * D3miurge - Graphics Artist, Models, Textures and GUI
-* Imrielle – Static Modelling and Texturing
+* Imrielle – Static Modeling and Texturing
+* Odd Alexander Della Robbia
+* Fan of porkchops

+### Wiki
+* LunaDragonStar (inactive)
+* Ravenbuilder934

-### WiKi and ModPack Creator
+### Modpack Creator
 * Wissi

 ### Web Developer
-* PoroUsedSnax
+* PoroUsedSnax (inactive)

+### Schematic Builders
+* LunaDragonStar (inactive)
+* AravanFox
+* Carlansor
+* Cugo24
+* JohnReiher
+* Thaylar
+* Ravenbuilder934 (minor fixes only)

 ### Voice Actors
 * Brianna Theresa